 DAAS is an American artist based in Japan (Kyoto) and the US (Florida).
 He graduated with a degree in commercial art / graphic design in Clearwater, Florida where he maintains a studio while in the US.
-His work and murals have been exhibited worldwide in countries such as; Japan, Nepal, Jordan, Canada, Dominican Republic and the United States.
+His work and murals have been exhibited worldwide in countries such as; China, Japan, Nepal, Jordan, Canada, Dominican Republic and the United States.

 DAAS produces images that combine representational, cubist and abstract elements resulting in recognizable forms such as humans, animals and insects.